 For help, call Express Scripts Pharmacy Help Desk at 800-922-1557.

-Keep the VA ECHCS urgent care assistance card somewhere handy for you, as well as your spouse or caregiver.
-You can save or print the card (PDF), as well as save a screenshot on your mobile device.
+Keep the VA ECHCS urgent care assistance card and emergency suicide care factsheet somewhere handy for you, as well as your spouse or caregiver.
+You can save or print the card and factsheet (PDF), as well as save screenshots on your mobile device.